-Eldo Shuttle Parking is limited at Eldorado Canyon State Park, and when it's full, cars are turned away.
-Instead, pick up the shuttle from the University of Colorado Regent Lot (Broadway and Regent) or one of five other stops shown on the map below. - FREE pickups every 20 minutesSaturdays and Sundays, 8am-7pm - Brief transfer at SH 93 & 170 - Bikes (3 per shuttle), climbing gear, leashed dogs and strollers welcome A valid state parks pass is required for those 16 and older to ride the shuttle.
+Eldo Shuttle

+Eldorado Canyon State Park requires timed-entry reservations on summer weekends and holidays.
+Ride the free shuttle to bypass the reservation system (park pass required).
+Pick up the shuttle from the CU Regent lot or one of the other stops shown on the map.

+Operates Memorial Day weekend to Labor Day

+- FREE pickups every 20 minutes

+- Saturdays and Sundays, 8am-7pm (plus holidays) • Bikes (3 per shuttle), climbing gear, leashed dogs and

+- strollers welcome

+A valid state parks pass is required for those 16 and older to enter the park.
 Bring your annual pass, purchase a day pass at cpwshop.com or bring \$4 exact cash.

-Bustang to Rocky Mountain National Park

-Catch the Bustang at Table Mesa Park-N-Ride and cruise from Boulder to Estes Park Visitor Center where you can transfer to a RMNP shuttle to Bear Lake Road.
-A valid park pass (nps.gov/romo) is required to ride the shuttle into RMNP.
+Bustang to Rocky Mountain National Park Catch the Bustang at Table Mesa Park-N-Ride and cruise from Boulder to the RMNP Park-N-Ride on Bear Lake Road.
+A valid park pass (nps.gov/romo) is required to ride the shuttle into RMNP - but bus riders do not need a timed-entry reservation.
 Bus tickets are \$5 each way and must be purchased in advance.
-Operates early July to early October.
+Operates late May to early October.

-Schedules and info at BoulderColoradoUSA.com/shuttles
+Schedules and info at BoulderHikerShuttles.com.